Dynamical ideals and the axiom of choice: Simplicity

 Simplicity is an attractive concept with an attractive conclusion.
 However, as in the case of simplicity of groups, it is not always easy to check.
 The first class of examples comes from model theory.

-\begin{definition} Let $\mathcal{F}$ be a Fraisse class with disjoint amalgamation.
+\begin{definition} Let $\mathcal{F}$ be a Fraiss{\' e} class with disjoint amalgamation.
 Say that $\mathcal{F}$ has \emph{hereditary canonical amalgamation} if there is a function $C$ which to each ordered pair of $\mathcal{F}$-structures $\langle A, B\rangle$ in amalgamation position assigns a minimal disjoint amalgamation so that

-\begin{enumerate} \item $C$ is invariant under isomorphism in both variables: if $\phi\colon A\to A'$ and $\psi\colon B\to B'$ are isomorphisms which agree on $\dom(A)\cap \dom(B)$, then there is an isomorphism of $C(A, B)$ to $C(A', B')$ extending $\phi\cup\psi$; \item $C$ is hereditary for substructures in the left variable: if $A'$ is an induced substructure of $A$ such that $\dom(A)\cap\dom(B)\subset\dom(A')$, then there is an isomorphism between$C(A', B)$ and the algebraic closure of $\dom(A')\cup\dom(B)$ in $C(A, B)$ which is the identity on $\dom(A')\cup\dom(B)$. \end{enumerate} \end{definition}
+\begin{enumerate} \item $C$ is invariant under isomorphism in both variables: if $\phi\colon A\to A'$ and $\psi\colon B\to B'$ are isomorphisms which agree on $\dom(A)\cap \dom(B)$, then there is an isomorphism of $C(A, B)$ to $C(A', B')$ extending $\phi\cup\psi$; \item $C$ is hereditary for substructures in the left variable: if $A'$ is an induced substructure of $A$ such that $\dom(A)\cap\dom(B)\subset\dom(A')$, then there is an isomorphism between $C(A', B)$ and the algebraic closure of $\dom(A')\cup\dom(B)$ in $C(A, B)$ which is the identity on $\dom(A')\cup\dom(B)$. \end{enumerate} \end{definition}

 Compared to the canonical amalgamation of Paolini and Shelah \cite{paolini:index}, the hereditary clause is added.